 Vue at Bellaire Apartments, a District landowner, filed a lawsuit against the District regarding the amount of their operation and maintenance assessments and a request to withdraw from the District.
 The claim relates to future and past assessments and could evolve into a refund request which might involve an amount over \$500,000.
-This matter is currently subject to a settlement agreement pending final dismissal, without expenditure by the District.
+During the current year, the District reached a settlement with Vue at Bellaire Apartments that allowed Vue at Bellaire Apartments to withdraw from the District and enter into a joint maintenance agreement for the maintenance of certain areas on Vue at Bellaire Apartments' property without expenditure to the District.